 - Image Recognition – Facebook face tagging is a good example of image (face) recognition.
 Same way, Google Photos recognizes and sorts humans based on their faces.
 Image recognition also includes character recognition for handwriting detection.

-Question No. 10: Which one is better, a decision tree or a random forest?
+10. Which one is better, a decision tree or a random forest?
 Why?

 Answer: Often, random forests are a better version of individual decision trees.
 Random forests are a collection of many decision trees.
 As more and more trees are added, the accuracy and stability of the model increase.
 Here are a few reasons why we think random forests are better: